joe-aswonvos/bee_pocket/README.md

 *   **Unit Testing**: Testing individual components and functions - this was conducted throughout development, to ensure everything worked, before moving onto the next user story.
 *   **Integration Testing**: Testing the interaction between different components.
 *   **Automated Testing**: Using tools to automate repetitive testing tasks.
-A number of straightforward automated tests of the CRUD functionality have been set up, to ensure that the appropriate records can be created, edited and deleted, in line with the functional views undertaking these actions.
+A number of straightforward automated tests of the CRUD functionality have been set up with the assistance of Copilot, to ensure that the appropriate records can be created, edited and deleted, in line with the functional views undertaking these actions.

 ### Initial Testing